There is a discrimination based on homeless status which overshadows the applicant’s education, skills and years of experience in just one moment.

 Another leading cause of homelessness is an accident or trauma that leads to physical and emotional disabilities.
 People living with disabilities are often marginalized and are twice as likely to be below the poverty line.
 Around 45% of homeless people are disabled physically or emotionally.

 CHALLENGES FACED BY HOMELESS PEOPLE WHEN LOOKING FOR A JOB

 People end up being homeless due to circumstances that went out of their control.
 There is a wrong perception that homelessness is a choice and these people would rather stay on the streets than find a job.

 However, the best service one can provide to homeless people is providing them with the resources to secure an employment and sustain his/her household.

 Here are the challenges faced by Homeless People;

-There is an uncertainty to find food and shelter daily, a never-ending struggle to cope with a stressful life and a stigma attached to homelessness which gives birth to depression and hopelessness.
-They must constantly move from one place to another to fulfil their basic needs.
+There is an uncertainty to find food and shelter daily, a never-ending struggle to cope with a stressful life.
+In other words, there is a stigma attached to homelessness which gives birth to depression and hopelessness.
+They must constantly move from one place to another to fulfill their basic needs.

 With homelessness arrives an utter lack of self-respect, will power and confidence.
-For a homeless person, survival is the goal.
+In conclusion, for a homeless person, survival is the goal.
 Later, comes health care, mental health treatment, substance abuse program or job training.

 Homeless people are sometimes falsely accused or convicted of fraudulent behavior as they are easily susceptible.
 As they keep moving from one place to another, carrying all their stuff, there lies a danger for theft and loss.